DcMcIx/awx/README.md

 # AWX Deploy - Single Node

-Playbook for AWX deployment on a single node with k3s on Debian 12
+Playbook for AWX deployment on a single node with k3s

 Please take a look at the original project for more deployment options :